Is Cast Iron Safe?

 I have been a huge fan of cast iron for years.
 We were given old pans years ago and they are so well seasoned that nothing sticks and clean up is a breeze.
 I also enjoy cooking in our cast iron Dutch oven outdoors at our cottage.
 I have been wondering, for too long, if this is really a good form of iron for our body and if using the pans as much as I do is a good idea.
 So I have finally been researching and have asked my nutritionist about it.
 She says that “inorganic minerals displace organic minerals at receptor sites and must be detoxed before being replaced with organic minerals”.
 Yes, I’m groaning.
 Asking me to give up my cast iron is like asking me to quit coffee.
 (Yes, my nutritionist thinks I should do that, too.
 She otherwise heartily approves of my food choices).

 So, what will I do?
 Will I totally give up cooking in cast iron?
 The 1986 study I mentioned earlier had one bit of good news.
 Foods cooked in well seasoned cast iron increased in iron at a much lesser amount than those cooked in cast iron that was not well seasoned.
 Phew!
 So, I will use these pots less.
 I’ll still use our Dutch oven at the cottage once or twice a year.
-And I’ll stop using cast iron if the food has tomatoes in it, or anything else acidic since the highest amount of iron was found in acidic foods.
+And I’ll stop using cast iron if the food has tomatoes in it (I liked to make chili in my cast iron), or anything else acidic since the highest amount of iron was found in acidic foods.
 I’ll wean myself.
 Baby steps, right?

 I do have stainless pots and pans and I’ll be researching what else I can use.
 I like the idea of enameled cast iron.
 What kind of pots and pans do you use?